mchen04/Grantify.ai/README.md

 ## Data Pipeline

 The data pipeline automatically fetches grant data from Grants.gov, processes it, and stores it in the Supabase database.
+The system supports multiple AI processing pipelines to accommodate different needs.

+### AI Processing Pipelines

+1. **OpenRouter Pipeline** - Uses OpenRouter API with Mistral model for text cleaning
+2. **Gemini Pipeline** - Uses Google's Gemini 2.0 Flash Lite model with rate limiting and caching
+3. **No-AI Pipeline** - Uses basic text cleaning without AI for faster processing

 ### Running the Data Pipeline